Lucas Hnath: The Christians

 His play The Christians concerns influence and faith in a megachurch, with much of the cast being a church "spirit-raising choir".
 The plot concerns a pastor who discards traditional fundamentalist Christianity in favor of a more inclusive and universalist Christianity, which affirms the goodness in other religions, and the impact this has on his congregation.

 It was produced at the Humana Festival of New American Plays (Louisville, Kentucky) in 2014 and premiered Off-Broadway at Playwrights Horizons on August 28, 2015 (previews), closing on October 25, 2015.
 Directed by Les Waters, the cast featured Andrew Garman as "Pastor Paul", Larry Powell as "Associate Pastor Joshua", Linda Powell as "Elizabeth", Phillip Kerr as "Elder Jay", and Emily Donahoe as "The Congregant".
 The play made its Chicago premiere at Steppenwolf Theatre Company on December 1, 2016, directed by K. Todd Freeman.
 The Chicago Sun-Times reviewer called it a "thought-provoking play".
 Subsequently, it premiered in the San Francisco Bay Area at San Francisco Playhouse on January 24, 2017, directed by Bill English.

-The play was nominated for two 2016 Drama Desk Awards: Outstanding Play and Outstanding Actor in a Play, Andrew Garman.
-The play was nominated for the 2016 Lortel Awards for Outstanding Play and Outstanding Lead Actor in a Play (Garman).
-The play won the 2016 Outer Critics Circle Award, Outstanding New Off-Broadway Play.
+The play was nominated for two 2016 Drama Desk Awards: Outstanding Play and Outstanding Actor in a Play for Andrew Garman.
+The play was nominated for the 2016 Outstanding Play and Outstanding Lead Actor in a Play for Garman.
+The play also won the 2016 Outstanding New Off-Broadway Play.